This post may contain affiliate links.

 Over the next 48 hours, stir the mixture AT LEAST once a day.
 There should be bubbles when you stir, indicating that fermentation is happening!
 Monitor the water level and adjust if necessary.

 The mixture will take on a slightly tangy smell, which is what you want.
-I think it has a similar smell to some sourdough bread starters I have made in the past.
+It smells similar to some sourdough bread starters I have made in the past.

 Step Six